hsc00/sonata-bot/README.md

  discord bot to gather music info

 setup
-- add .env file to root
+- add .env file to root with your tokens
 - run bot.py